eliranbi/MadridLabDocumentation/workbooks/Lab2/README.md

   <img src="images/Lab2-run-mfpdev-preview.png"/>

-6. You will see the app start on your default borwser
+6. You will see the app start on your default browser

   <img src="images/Lab2-browser.png" width="250"/>

 ##Summary
 In this lab, you enabled the MobileFirst Platform functionality for your existing Ionic/Cordova application by simply use the Cordova plugin add command
-If you were unable to complete this lab, you can catch up by running this command: ** **You will still need to add the iOS platform and the mfp cordova plugin manually since the plugin folder is not commited to the git repo**
+If you were unable to complete this lab, you can catch up by running this command: ** **You will still need to add the iOS platform and the mfp cordova plugin manually since the plugin folder is not committed to the git repo**

      git checkout -f step-2